AndreCAndersen/home2telldus/README.md

 To run a Telldus command run the `Home2TelldusCli` command line interface.
 Do one of the following:

-1) Set the envirnoment variables: `TELLDUS_EMAIL` and `TELLDUS_PASSWORD` and
+1) Set the environment variables: `TELLDUS_EMAIL` and `TELLDUS_PASSWORD` and
 run your command:

 ```
 python3 main.py run --device_name="My Lamp" --command=on
 ```

-2) ... or just set the password in the command line as well:
+2) ... or just set the email and password in the command line as well:

 ```
-python3 main.py run --device_name="My Lamp" --command=on --username=hello@example.com --password=SECRET
+python3 main.py run --device_name="My Lamp" --command=on --email=hello@example.com --password=SECRET
 ```